Viftrup/viftrup.github.io-hugo/content/posts/Intercepting HTTPS traffic and redirecting to custom block page/index.md

 As frustrating as it might seems, this is for the greater good and by the standard of the HTTPS protocol.

-[blockpage]: b62f9ed-block_page_example.jpeg  "Picture shows "example.com" - this could be "facebook.com""
+[block-page]: b62f9ed-block_page_example.jpeg  "Picture shows "example.com" - this could be "facebook.com""

 ![Alt text][id]